Skip to Content

 A month later, I was in Cartagena for my birthday.
 The heat and humidity along Colombia's Caribbean coast can be unbearable.

 During the day, I'd wear my P^cubed convertible pants as shorts, which is as simple as unzipping the legs.
-It'd taken me a long time to adopt convertible pants, but now I'm a huge fan.
+It'd taken me a long time to adopt convertible travel pants, but now I'm a huge fan.

 On the night of my birthday, I paired the pants with the white button-down shirt they sent me.